derf0/genescomp/README.md

 # genescomp
 An application to identify polymorphisms in genomic data

-his is the initial release of genescomp.
+This is the initial release of genescomp.
 It is intended to provided a detailed view of the characteristics of polymorphims, including intron splice site - mutaations, branch site mutations, nonsense, "resense" (loss of stop codon), non-synonymous changes, and eventually structural changes.
 This program is written and tested in the Linux, specificly Ubuntu 20.04.

 Dependencies: